aamnah/notes/commands/Devil’s Commands.md

 It will reboot your system.
 It's just a common mistake people make when trying to see when the system was last rebooted, because they omit the intended `grep` command. "last reboot" is safer than grepping for reboot for that reason.

-luckily "reboot" hasn't blindly rebooted your machine immediately with no warning for about 25 years
+luckily `reboot` hasn't blindly rebooted your machine immediately with no warning for about 25 years

 is a common mistake: omission of grep before reboot.
 Easily avoided if you remember that last will take a username.
 If grepping for reboot in any other case, be very careful not to accidentally omit the grep command.

----

 ```bash
 alias cd=rm -rf 	  # changing to a directory will delete that directory